florianneukirchen/qgis_adjust_style/README.md

 Should even work to save the styles of one project and load them in another one if the layer names match.

 ## Change Log
+### Git
+- Changing stroke works for most renderer and symbol types now, including subsymbols (such as marker line)

 ### 0.2 (2023-05)
 - Do not crash on a QgsGroupLayer (this is a new QGIS feature)